dawit-Tegegnwork/news_correlation_10ac_week0/README.md

-task-4
-# News Insights Dashboard
+#Task 2:  News Insights Dashboard

 ## Overview
 This task focuses on building a comprehensive dashboard to visualize the insights and findings from the news data analysis pipeline.